greg-js/gregjs-blog/source/_posts/richard-stallman-on-piracy.md

 And in his speech last week, he mentioned this to illustrate this point (paraphrased):

 {% blockquote Richard Stallman %}
-When someone asks me for my opinion on piracy, I tell them I don't like it, send the coast guard.
+When people ask me for my opinion on piracy, I tell them I don't like it, send the coast guard.

 When they say they were talking about movie piracy, I respond that I liked the first Pirates of the Caribbean.
 {% endblockquote %}